Copyright © Exeter-West Greenwich Youth Soccer Association | All Rights Reserved

 Q: WHEN WILL WE BE CONTACTED ABOUT THE TEAM MY CHILD WILL PLAY ON?

-A:The teams will be formed just after registration close on March 10th.
+A:The teams will be formed just after late registration closes in early August.
 We then need to recruit coaches.
 Once we have coaches for every team, the coaches will receive their team roster.
-You should expect a call on prior to April 1st.
-If you have not heard by then, you can email the registrar (email@example.com) to inquire.
+You should expect a call shortly after our Coaches' Meeting in late March.
+If you have not heard by the third week of August, you can email the registrar (email@example.com) to inquire.

 Q: I WOULD LIKE TO HELP OUT AT THE FIELD ON GAME DAYS, WHO DO I CONTACT?